Everything You Need To Know About Lempuyang Temple

 The temple is open for visitors daily from 7am - 5pm, although it is open 24 hours for worship purposes.
 How busy the place is will depend on the time of year you go - April - October are usually the busiest months.

 However, if you get there by sunrise the temple will usually be pretty quiet any time of year, before the crowds start arriving late morning.
-If you’re not a morning person, during the golden hour before the sun sets, the view is also absolutely breathtaking.
+If you’re not a morning person, the view is also breathtaking during the golden hour before the sun sets.

 What to take